Tips for New Writers

 Powerful: Then, WE DID THIS.

-F. IMAGINATION: Granted, these examples are extreme.
+G. IMAGINATION.
+Granted, these examples are extreme.
 Certainly an article would be cold if the facts lay this naked.
-If I tell you--
+If I tell you—

 I turned around in my stand and missed the shot.

-With my left hand, I lifted my bow over the top cover limb and, I can't even remember how, managed to pull the string and sight in on the buck -- just as he chose to move swiftly to a point immediately in front of my stand where he stood, looking in my direction and chewing thoughtfully, until dark.
+With my left hand, I lifted my bow over the top cover limb and, I can't even remember how, managed to pull the string and sight in on the buck — just as he chose to move swiftly to a point immediately in front of my stand.
+There he stood, within range and at a perfect angle—had I kept my seat.

 "If in doubt, don't" — My mother taught me this rule for clothes shopping.
 It was at the top of a list that included things like checking to see how pants "sat" and whether a shirt pulled across my bust when I moved my arms.
 Yet I have found that simple phrase applies to many things.
 I use it for writing.
 It helps me detach from my author's pride (also an official editing term) and to let go of content I love, but that does not contribute to my story.

-I. FINAL CHECKS - It is one thing to click Send on an email quickly composed and not reviewed.
+J. FINAL CHECKS.
+It is one thing to click “send” on an email quickly composed and not reviewed.
 That is bad enough, depending on the errors missed in haste.
 Many of us also know what happens when you rely on text-recognition software in our cell phones.
 A WomenHunters article will be online for a long time and the good ones will receive thousands of views.
 Think about that before you submit a hastily written article.
 Before you submit your article, read it out loud at least one time.

-K. THE PERFECT WORDS - It is probably a good time to say this: All writers have written words we thought were so beautiful, so perfect, that they could not bear to delete it.
+L. THE PERFECT WORDS.
+It is probably a good time to say this: All writers assembled groups of words we thought were so beautiful, so perfect, that they could not bear to delete it.
 When I can't bear to part with my "precious prose," I paste it into a Notepad file and save it into a folder called WRITING IDEAS.